Dugglez/2022AusFedElectionSim/readme.txt

 - You can also simulate a general swing in a federal election.
 Again, you'll have to find out about this yourself.

+2. How to run

+I'm fairly new at this, but these steps should work for most Windows PCs.
+(If you're on something else, use a YouTube Tutorial)

+1. Download the repository
+2. Make sure the 'main.py' and 'basedatafile.txt' files are in the same place.
+3. At the location where you have saved these files, open the command line at this location by typing in 'cmd' to the address bar in Windows Explorer.
+4. If the command line has something like C:\Users\Dugglez\PycharmProjects\2022Pendulum>, you are in the right place.
+5. Type in 'python main.py' and press enter.
+The program should start automatically.
+6. After getting past the main page, you should see 151 electorates load.
+If this happens, you are ready to go.